Battle Creek, Michigan

 Wildlife to be found in Michigan

 The state of Michigan has a diverse array of plant and animal life.
-Local plant life can consist of red oak, white oak, hemlock, and birch.
-While venturing throughout the state, you might see animals such as the coyote, the Atlantic salmon, the chinook salmon, or the cougar.
+Local plant life can consist of eastern cottonwood, white pine , red maple, and red oak.
+While venturing throughout the state, you might see animals such as the coyote, the mitchell’s satyr, the smelt, or the common carp and suckers.
 The state animal of Michigan is the white-tailed deer.